BhanuBurman/meme-verse/README.md

 # Meme Maker App

 ## 📌 Overview
 The **Meme Maker App** allows users to create memes by uploading images, adding custom captions, and generating AI-based memes.
 Users can also save their created memes and access them later.
+This website is deployed in netlify which is accessible through this link: [Meme Maker](https://ogmemeverse.netlify.app/ "Go to Meme page")

+## 📹 Introductory Video

 ## ✨ Features
 - Upload an image and add captions